UsuallyBlurry/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directoy: This script prints the absolute path name of the current working directory\n
+0-current_working_directoy: This script prints the absolute path name of the current working directory
-1-listit: This script displays the content list of your working directory\n
+1-listit: This script displays the content list of your working directory
+2-bring_me_home: This script can change the working directiong to the user's home directory